Residue current approach to Ehrenpreis-Malgrange type theorem for linear differential equations with constant coefficients and commensurate time lags: Introduction

-Until quite recently, the generalization of the approach above was limited to convolution equations which define complete intersection varieties.
-(In the case of discrete varieties, this constraint is significantly relaxed to the ``locally slowly decreasing condition'' in \cite{BKS}.)
-There, people used explicit formulae in the spirit of multidimensional residue theory: the residue currents (c.f. \cite{BT}, or \cite{BGVY}).
-The residue currents were originally defined only for complete intersection ideals, and for a certain period of time this constraint remained to be necessary.
+Due to this example, generalizations of (2) of Theorem \ref{EM} have been limited to convolution equations whose Fourier transforms define complete intersection varieties and for a certain period of time, this constraint remained to be necessary.
+(In the case of discrete varieties, this constraint is significantly relaxed to the ``locally slowly decreasing condition'' in \cite{BKS}.
+See \cite[Definition 2.1]{BKS}.)
+The main technique of their proofs was based on explicit integral formulae in the spirit of multidimensional residue theory: residue currents (cf. \cite{BGVY}, or \cite{BT}).
+In this direction, the most general version of such currents was finally introduced in \cite{AW}.
+The authors of \cite{AW} gave a new proof of (2) of Theorem \ref{EM}, which is a prototype of that of Theorem \ref{mainresult}.

-However, finally in 2007 there appeared the most general version of such currents without any assumption on the geometry of the corresponding variety of the ideal.
-This idea was due to M. Andersson and E. Wulcan.
-They also gave a new proof of the division with bounds for polynomially generated modules.

-The necessary ingredients for the proof are:\\ 1.(algebraic condition)Any finitely generated module over $\mathbb{C}[\partial]$ has a finite free resolution of finite length.\\ 2.(analytic condition)The residue currents for polynomially generated modules have suitable growth conditions at infinity.

-Henceforth, it is possible to generalize the Ehrenpreis-Malgrange type result and the spectral synthesis if the two conditions above are satisfied in the category of equations of our interest.

-Fortunately, concerning the first condition, H. Gl\"using-L\"ur\ss en introduced a suitable class of D$\Delta$ equations.
-The crucial point of her observation is that it is enough for the ring of operators to be coherent (in her case, it is actually B\'ezout) to deal with the system of equations.
-A generalization of her ring will be discussed in Section 3.

-Concerning the second condition, there is a well developed study on zeros of exponential polynomials by C. A. Berenstein and A. Yger (c.f. \cite{BY3}, \cite{BY1}, \cite{BY2}, and \cite{Yger}).
-As a byproduct of their investigation, they essentially showed the residue currents for $D\Delta$ equations have a suitable growth condition at infinity.

-We can now modify the argument of \cite{AW} to obtain the division with bounds for $D\Delta$ equations as well as the spectral synthesis.
-We denote the ring of generalized $D\Delta$ operators by $\mathcal{H}$ which will be explained later in this paper, and denote the $\mathcal{H}$ module of exponential polynomials by $\mathbf{E}$.
-Our main results of this paper are the followings.